giniuth/my-practical-project/README.md

 *XUnit Testing*

+ Testing proof
+![Screenshot (451)](https://user-images.githubusercontent.com/82108067/123105032-5afccb00-d42f-11eb-9f09-76c38bd071f1.png)
+![Screenshot (461)](https://user-images.githubusercontent.com/82108067/123105042-5df7bb80-d42f-11eb-8d1c-c3315e000d34.png)
+![Screenshot (460)](https://user-images.githubusercontent.com/82108067/123105049-605a1580-d42f-11eb-8480-ecb3f0c3e6eb.png)

 This image above shows the XUnit tests written on visual studio code have successfully passed.
 From the image above we can see the overall code coverage of the application is 73.5%.
-As you can my FrontEnd and Numbers Controller have a 100% test coverage, however my letters and merge controller have less than 100%.
+As you can see, my FrontEnd and Numbers Controller has a 100% test coverage, however my letters and merge controller have less than 100%.
 This is because in these two controllers I have incorporated an if-else statement.
 When it came to writing tests, I’m sure with time I would have been able to figure out how to write tests for if-else statements but simply writing more tests would increase this line coverage to 100% thereby increasing the overall line coverage from 73.5% to something higher.

-Testing proof
-![Screenshot (451)](https://user-images.githubusercontent.com/82108067/123105032-5afccb00-d42f-11eb-9f09-76c38bd071f1.png)
-![Screenshot (461)](https://user-images.githubusercontent.com/82108067/123105042-5df7bb80-d42f-11eb-8d1c-c3315e000d34.png)
-![Screenshot (460)](https://user-images.githubusercontent.com/82108067/123105049-605a1580-d42f-11eb-8480-ecb3f0c3e6eb.png)

-The routing constraint"{id:int}" tells the page to accept requests to the page that contain int route data.
-If a request to the page doesn't contain route data that can be converted to an int , the runtime returns an HTTP 404 (not found) error.

 **Deployment**
 ---

+Terraform is an open source “Infrastructure as Code” tool created by HashiCorp for building and managing infrastructure efficiently.
+Infrastructure as code means we can write code for our hardware infrastructure.
+Terraform allows you to control your infrastructure on a cloud service provider and there to be little to no downtime when editing files/workflow.
+The three commands help create the workflow successfully:
+-	terraform init
+-	terraform plan
+-	terraform apply

 ![Screenshot (481)](https://user-images.githubusercontent.com/82108067/123105517-c9418d80-d42f-11eb-9d20-caeb482d6286.png)
 ![Screenshot (470)](https://user-images.githubusercontent.com/82108067/123140404-27ca3400-d44f-11eb-8582-e8b4168fcfb0.png)